slamdev/baby-routine-tracker/technical-tasks.md

   * Create real-time synchronization for diaper activities across devices.
   * Add diaper tracking card to the main dashboard.

-**User Story:** As a parent, I want to be able to add a short, optional note to any activity (sleep, feeding, or diaper) to remember important details.
+**User Story:** As a parent, I want to be able to add a short, optional note to bottle feeding and diaper activities to remember important details.

 * **Acceptance Criteria:**
+  * Bottle feeding logging dialog contains an optional text input field for notes.
-  * Each activity logging screen/dialog contains an optional text input field for notes.
+  * Diaper/poop logging dialog contains an optional text input field for notes.
+  * Notes are NOT required or available for sleep tracking and breast milk feeding.
-  * Any text entered in this field is saved with the corresponding activity log.
+  * Any text entered in note fields is saved with the corresponding activity log.
-  * The note is visible when viewing the details of that past activity.
+  * The note is visible when viewing the details of past bottle feeding and diaper activities.
 * **Technical Tasks:**
-  * Add a note field to all activity data models in Firestore.
+  * Add a note field to activity data models in Firestore (already implemented).
-  * Include a TextField composable in each logging UI.
+  * Include a TextField composable in bottle feeding and poop logging UI (already implemented).
+  * Display notes in activity history for bottle feeding and diaper activities (already implemented).

 **User Story:** As a parent, I should be able to adjust start and stop time of the activities during and after logging them in case I forgot to press start or stop buttons.